johnnymast/morsecode/README.md

 # morsecode

+## Development Requirements

++ Phpunit 5.7

-## Contact me
+## Author

-This package is created and maintained by [LaravelUK](https://laraveluk.slack.com/).
-If you have any questions please feel free to contact us on our [Slack](https://laraveluk.slack.com/) space.
+This package is created and maintained by [Johnny Mast](https://github.com/johnnymast).
+If you have any questions feel free to contact me on twitter by using [@mastjohnny](https://twitter.com/intent/tweet?text=@mastjohnny) in your tweet.

-We all know making new friends can be hard and especially if your a little bit shy (we have been there) it can be hard to approach people.
-We have a nice solution for that because you can find us on [Twitter](https://twitter.com/UKLaravel) as well to hang out and read what we have to say there (You don't have to rush anything).

 ## License